OzzyHelix/virtio-guide/in-depth_guide-rewrite.md

    this tells any anti cheat software that its running under Microsoft Hv or Hyper V and will basically trick any anti cheat software into thinking its running on Microsoft's solution

 ### Installing Looking Glass
+this will let us access our VM from our Linux desktop
 1. **Configure Shared Memory Buffer**
    - Add before `</devices>`:
      ```xml